Jartza/pico-crt-clock/README.md

 4. Do not commit your real key to Git

 Articles are cached to flash in `newscache/` so re-entering news mode within `NEWS_INTERVAL` seconds does not trigger a new fetch.
+During a refresh, the banner shows `Fetching news...` plus a `03/16`-style counter while each article cache file is written.

 ### Sky